 From mid-March to mid-November, an estimation of the consecutive dry days was performed.
-There is a general increase of days having less than 5 mm of rainfall (Fig. 5).
-The month of may have a mean of 9.22 days, with less than 5 mm.
-For the 52% of the farmer who sowed in March at Foumbot, the situation of crops at this month of May especially maize and tomato have always been difficult because with less than 5 mm of rain, conditions are favorable for the multiplication of pests and diseases.
+There is showed an general increase of days with having less than 5 mm of rainfall (Fig. 5).
+The month of Mmay have a mean of 9.22 days, with less than 5 mm.
+For the 52% of the farmers who sowed in March at Foumbot, the situation of crops at this during the month of May especially maize and tomato have always been difficult because with less than 5 mm of rain, conditions are favorable for the multiplication of pests and diseases.